 PMID:33929485

-TMEM41B and VMP1 are scramblases and regulate the distribution of cholesterol and phosphatidylserine.
+TMEM41B and VMP1 are phospholipid scramblases whose deficiency impairs the normal cellular distribution of cholesterol and phosphatidylserine.

 |